30 Enchanting Hideaways in the U.S. You've Never Heard of

 Where to fly: Houghton County Memorial Airport, or Austin Straubel International Airport

 This ski resort is open year-round and offers some of the most breathtaking views of Michigan.
-During the winter, the resort hosts many diverse activities ranging snowcat skiing (where the skiers and snowboarders ride in a 20-person cab on the snowcat machine and are then taken to a remote mountain) to a ski down Voodoo Mountain, featuring a vertical drop of close to 700 feet, making it one of the biggest drops in the Midwest.
-If you're making the trek to Mount Bohemia during the warmer months, though—where, as you can see, it's just as breathtaking as it is in the winter months—don't miss out on the hiking, biking, kayaking, paddle boarding, fishing, and luxurious sauna-lounging that make this ski resort the ultimate summer destination.
+During the winter, the resort hosts many diverse activities, including snowcat skiing where the skiers and snowboarders ride in a 20-person cab on the snowcat machine to a remote mountain.
+There's also Voodoo Mountain, which features a vertical drop of close to 700 feet, making it one of the steepest in the Midwest.
+If you're making the trek to Mount Bohemia during the warmer months, though—where it's just as breathtaking as it is in the winter months—don't miss out on the hiking, biking, kayaking, paddle boarding, fishing, and luxurious sauna-lounging that make this resort the ultimate summer destination.

 Pro tip: No matter the season, a stay in one of Mount Bohemia's yurts is as rugged as it is chic and comfortable.